apache/hudi/rfc/rfc-63/rfc-63.md

 For each functional index, store a separate metadata with index details.
 This should be efficiently loaded.
 One option is to store the below metadata in `hoodie.properties`.
 This way all index metadata can be loaded with the table config.
 But, it would be better to not overload the table config.
-Let `hoodie.properties` still hold the list of indexes (MT partitions) available, and we propose to create separate `.index_defs` directory under `basepath/.hoodie`.
+Let `hoodie.properties` still hold the list of indexes (MT partitions) available, and we propose to create separate `.index_defs` directory, which will be under `basepath/.hoodie` by default.
+However, the full path to the index definition will be added to `hoodie.properties`.
 This has the benefit of separation of concern and can be cheaply loaded with the metaclient (one extra file i/o only if there is a functional index in the table config).
 It can store the following metadata for each index.

 * Name of the index
 * Expression (e.g., `MONTH(ts)`)
 * Data field(s) it's derived from
 * Any other configuration or properties

+As mentioned above, the path to index definition will be added to `hoodie.properties` as a new config called `hoodie.table.index_defs.path`.

 #### APIs